JesseTadena/Inventory-Tool/README.md

 # Inventory-Tool
-This is a Tool that Allows a User to keep Track of how much of something the have
+This is a Tool which Allows a User to Keep Track of How Much of Something They Have